microconfig/microconfig/README.md

 * It must be easy to understand how the resulting configuration is generated and based on which values the config placeholders are resolved.
 * Some configuration properties must be dynamic, calculated using an expression language.

 Microconfig is written in Java, but it's designed to be used with systems written in any language.
-Microconfig just describes a format of configuration sources, syntax for placeholders, includes, excludes, overrides, an expression language for dynamic properties and an engine that can transform the config sources into simple *.yaml or *.properties formats.
+Microconfig just describes a format of configuration sources, syntax for placeholders, includes, excludes, overrides, an expression language for dynamic properties and an engine that can transform the config sources into simple *.yaml or *.properties files.
 Also it can resolve placeholders in arbitrary template files and show differences between config releases.

 ## The difference between Microconfig and popular devops tools
 **Compared to config servers** (like Spring cloud config server or Zookeeper):